aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/_index.md

 ﻿---
-title: Supported Features on Document Save
+title: Supported Features on Document Save – Aspose.Words for .NET
+articleTitle: Supported Features on Document Save
+linktitle: Supported Features on Document Save
 description: "Aspose.Words for .NET allows to save a document in most of popular formats and supports lots of Microsoft Word features."
 type: docs
 weight: 30